MahlumInnovationsLLC/MasterScheduler/replit.md

   - Successfully includes all 7 manufacturing teams except LIBBY teams
   - Fixed Future Predictions chart aggregation to only include active teams with projects
   - Chart now displays accurate 100%+ utilization when teams are at capacity instead of constant 60%
+  - Fixed date forcing issue that was calculating all future months based on current projects
-  - Utilization drops to 0% when projects end, providing realistic capacity forecasting
+  - Utilization now properly drops to 0% when projects end, providing realistic capacity forecasting
+  - Chart accurately shows team capacity declining as projects complete and no new ones are scheduled

 ## User Preferences